itcaat/itcaat/README.md

 An engineer who **listens to business** and speaks its language.
 I work at the intersection of **DevOps/SRE**, **product engineering**, and **common sense**.

-I've always worked in **product companies**: launched and developed internal IT, improved processes, monitored thousands of servers, woke up at night from calls from the *"iron lady"*, and drunkenly raised servers at corporate parties.
+I've always worked in **product companies**: launched and developed internal IT, improved processes, monitored thousands of servers, woke up at night from calls from the *"iron lady"*, and drunkenly repaired servers at corporate parties.

 ---